 Chair of Trustees

 In Steve's last position he was global head of information Security and Business Continuity for a major US Bank, a role that placed him at the forefront of maintaining compliance with complex international regulation.
-He brings that experience to the Trust where he is Vice Chair of Trustees, Chair of the Audit Committee.
+He brings that experience to the Trust where he is Chair of Trustees, Chair of the Audit Committee.

 Steve took early retirement in 2013 but continues to maintain a keen interest in all matters financial - he is especially interested in financial performance at The Trust and investing for long-term success.

 Initially trained as a teacher of History and English, Dr Dobrowolski left this job to study for a PhD.
 She then worked in schools, museums and with the OU in a teaching capacity and supporting students with difficulties.
 Paula started at the University of Leicester in 1994, working with disabled students, a role that has changed over the years and since 2000 has involved leading the AccessAbility Centre.

 Dr Dobrowolski received Recruitment and Selection Training at the University and has acted as a mentor to staff within the AccessAbility Centre and in other areas of student services and Human Resources.
 Trained to appraise AccessAbility Centre staff, she helped to introduce the University's appraisal system into a school where she was a governor between 1998 - 2013.
 She has also been involved in appraising the school's headmaster with a fellow Governor and Trustee.

 Mark's experience covers: legal, investment banking, pensions, financial advice, insurance (life and general), financial crime, policies and governance, training, (all quoted firms), regulator and small charities.
 His work related experience involves other countries including:- UK, North and South America, EEA, Africa, Singapore, Australia.
 He currently works for the specialist insurance and reinsurance underwriting group Amlin plc as Group Head of Compliance.